 During the winter months, students will be allowed in the buildings before school when the temperature or wind chill is below 10 degrees.
 All students will participate in outdoor recess.
 A doctor's note will be required for your child not to participate in outdoor recess.
-During recess times, students will stay in the building if the temperature or the wind chill is below 10 degrees.
+During recess times, students will stay in the building if the temperature or the wind chill is below 10 degrees or if the temperature feels like 100 degrees or higher.